Getting Started with the SDK

 if let faceResponse = responses.first(where: { $0.moduleName == "faceLiveness" }) {

-let signedResponse = faceResponse.result["signedResponse"] as?
-String
+let signedResponse = faceResponse.signedResponse

 // Process JWT